cap-js/docs/guides/multitenancy/index.md

 ::: details Defaults provided by `@sap/cds-mtxs`...

-The Boolean values above activate the default configuration in `@sap/cds-mtxs`:
+The Boolean values in the _mtx/sidecar/package.json_ activate the default configuration in `@sap/cds-mtxs`:

 ```json
 "cds": {